 Under Counter Multi-Stage Filters

 This type of filter is probably one of the best I’ve come across as it removes fluoride, lead, chlorine, MTBE, chromium-6, nitrates, pesticides, pharmaceutical residues, water-borne illness and more by filtering water through a 14-stage process.
 It even adds minerals back into the water!
-According to the Radiant Life website, the 14 stages of purification are as follows:
+For a full run-through of the 14 stages of purification, see the Radiant Life website.

 Having clean drinking water is one the most important things you can do for your health, so having a reliable, high-quality water filter is so important.
 I hope this helps you in your decision making on what water filter to buy for your home.

-What type of water filtration system do you use at home?
+What type of water filtration system do you use in your home?
 Share in the comments below.

 Lots of love,